 Healthcare Activist (2010-present)

-Co-organizer of Human Hacker House, a community for supporting the development of emerging healthcare technologies and protocols with 250 members (2012-2013)
+- Co-organizer of Human Hacker House, a community for supporting the development of emerging healthcare technologies and protocols with 250 members (2012-2013)

-Creator of TRE framework for accelerated treatment of chronic illness using a systematic, experimental, and patient-focused approach (2014-present)
+- Currently developing the TRE framework for accelerated treatment of chronic illness using a systematic, experimental, and patient-focused approach (2014-present)

 Self-Educating Entrepreneur (2010-present)

-Check out some of my readers’ favorite essays and guides:
+Check out the following essays and guides:

-Looking Back 5 Years, Hindsight Is 20/20: What I Would Tell My 18 Year Old Self
+- Looking Back 5 Years, Hindsight Is 20/20: What I Would Tell My 18 Year Old Self

-Women 2.0: The Rising Femme Elite of Technology, How We Became Software Developers in 10 Weeks
+- Women 2.0: The Rising Femme Elite of Technology, How We Became Software Developers in 10 Weeks

 Also, feel free to reach out!
 I’m always open to meeting growth-oriented individuals.
 In particular, people involved in…

-Manufacturing & Supply Chain
+- Manufacturing & Supply Chain